 Basics of e-bike shipping

-Shipping an electric bike is very much like sending a standard bicycle.
+Shipping an electric bike is very much like sending a standard bicycle or a mountain bike.
 The difference is the lithium-ion battery.
 The size of the ebike battery, as well as how it’s installed on the bike, make a big difference in your shipping costs.